zpz/zpz.github.io/portfolio.md

 permalink: /portfolio/
 ---

-Here I list a few resources that showcase some of my technical skills, which may not be visible without these pointers.
+This page lists some of the more substantial or interesting articles and projects that showcase my technical interest and skills.

 # Coding